Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - About tab with information about the engine and links to the used libraries.
 - Time control implemented, with serialization of scene reload when stopping time.
 - Resource manager with online functionalities (add, modify and delete resources)
+- Application log and performance indicators as UI items.

 Rodrigo De Pedro Lombao
 - Geometry storage and render in real time.
-- Primitive shapes (Plane, Cube,)
+- Primitive shapes .
+- Hierarchy viewer and game object inspector.
 - Game object system, with parenting and components.
 - Camera as component with frustum, frustum culling and rendering window
 - Gizmo implemented, with toolbar.
 - Mouse Picking
+- Asset viewer window with previews and info about the files in Asset folder.

 INNOVATION:
 Rodrigo De Pedro Lombao
-- File import through windows explorer:
+- File import through windows explorer
 - Camera can display viewports and the depth buffer
 - Notifications of memory leaks in console
 - Skybox
 - Viewports
+- Transform with Global and Local modes and constraints.
-- Transform with "Global and Local" options.
+- Camera menu with information about all game cameras and tweakable options.

 Lucas García Mateu
 - Using "map" container to store resources